raspberryice/stanford-corenlp/README.md

 print 'Constituency Parsing:', nlp.parse(sentence) print 'Dependency Parsing:', nlp.dependency_parse(sentence)

 nlp.close() # Do not forget to close!
-The backend server will consume a lot memery.
+The backend server will consume a lot memory.
 ```

 Output format: